sensu-plugins/sensu-plugins-process-checks/README.md

 ## Usage

-### Installation

-    $ sensu-install process-checks

-On CentOS 7 the checks will be installed at:

-    /opt/sensu/embedded/bin/

-### Example usage

 Check if an arbitrary process seems to be running (including more than one instance or not) or not running.
 Our arbitrary process in this example is called `rotgut`.
 Usage of `check-process.rb` would look something similar to the following:

     $ /opt/sensu/embedded/bin/ruby /opt/sensu/embedded/bin/check-process.rb -p gutrot